federal-geospatial-platform/clip_zip_ship_web/README.md

 $ npm run start
 ```

-In development mode, when it's running, make sure to launch the GeoView Core in parallel on port 8081 to the plugin can interact with source code, in dev, from GeoView core.
+In development mode, when it's running, make sure to launch the GeoView Core in parallel on port 8081 so the plugin can interact with source code, in dev, from GeoView core.